Cen Shen

-Cen Shen or Cen Can (岑參 (岑参, Cén Shēn)), 715–770, was one of the great Chinese poets of the Tang dynasty.
+Cen Shen or Cen Can (岑參 (岑参, Cén Shēn)), 715–770, was a Chinese poet.
+He was regarded one of the great Chinese poets during the Tang dynasty.
 His poems were included in the Three Hundred Poems anthology.

 Name

 He is also called Cen Jiazhou (岑嘉州 (岑嘉州, Cén Jiāzhōu, Ts'en Chia-chou)).

 During the reign of Emperor Suzong he was made governor (長官) of Jia Prefecture (Jiazhou in Chinese), which earned him the name Cen Jiazhou.

 Life

 He was born to a bureaucratic family in Nanyang (in today's Henan), but later moved to Jiangling, Jizhou (in today's Hubei).
 His great-grandfather Cen Wenben, granduncle Cen Changqian and uncle Cen Xi were all chancellors.
 His father Cen Zhi was Governor (Cishi) of Jingzhou.
 When Cen Shen was 10, his father died, and the financial situation of his family worsened.
 After then, Cen learned with assiduity, reading a lot of scriptures and history books.
 He moved to Chang'an when he was 20 and obtained jinshi in 744.

-In 749, Cen's ambitions lead him towards a stint of military service which would last about ten years, where he served as a subordinate to General Gao Xianzhi, and, later, Feng Changqing.
+In 749, Cen's ambitions led him towards a stint of military service which would last about ten years, where he served as a subordinate to General Gao Xianzhi, and, later, Feng Changqing.
 In about 751, Cen met Gao Shi and Du Fu, and the three had become good friends.
 All three were poets.
 Cen's other friend was the great Tang poet Li Bai, who composed a poem titled "Bring in the Wine", and included a verse which mentioned his friend Cen Shen. ..."To the old master, Cen"...
 Bring in the wine!
 Let your cups never rest!
 Let me sing you a song!
 Let your ears attend!"

 Cen Shen lived through the period from 755 through 763 when the An-Shi disturbances shook the land, spreading civil war, disaster, and all sorts of turmoil throughout the northern parts of China.

 During this period he held several assignments in the Central Asian outposts of the far-reaching Tang empire.
 Having supported the loyalist cause, he succeeded to a number of provincial posts (primarily in Sichuan) under the restoration until his retirement in 768.

 Cen's early poems were always landscape poems, although this is not the case of his later ones.

 Cen served in the northwest frontier territories area for about ten years, his experience in this area with its harsh climate and the relentless combat of the times made a deep impact on his poetry.

+One of Cen's poems includes the earliest known reference to Actinidia chinensis (kiwifruit), involving a plant growing above a well in Shaanxi.